surma/surma.dev/content/things/c-to-webassembly.md

 ## Compiling C the hard way

 > **Note**: We’ll be looking at some low-level file formats like raw WebAssembly here.
-If you are struggling with that, that is ok. **You don’t need to understand this to make good use of WebAssembly.
+If you are struggling with that, that is ok. **You don’t need to understand this entire blog post to make good use of WebAssembly.
 If you are here for the copy-pastables, look at the compiler invocation in the _“Optimizing”_ section.** But if you are interested, keep going!
 I also wrote an introduction to [Raw Webassembly][raw webassembly] and WAT previously which covers the basics needed to understand this post.

 Warning: I’ll bend over backwards here fore a bit and use human-readable formats for every step of the process (as much as possible).
-Our program for journey is going to be super simple to avoid edge cases and distractions.
-This program makes no use of C’s standard library and only uses `int` as a type.
+Our program for this journey is going to be super simple to avoid edge cases and distractions:

 ```c
 // Filename: add.c